Carrsy/PoundCoin/README.md

+PoundCoin Tracks GBP stirling everyone using PoundCoin will accept its value as the same as GBP stirling.

 Poundcoin integration/staging tree
 ================================

 http://coingen.bluematt.me/create.html?id=aa5d3a8d&key=d073047cb775dd66d668

-Copyright (c) 2009-2013 Bitcoin Developers
+Copyright (c) 2014 PoundCoin Developers

 What is Poundcoin?
 ----------------